Early Years Curriculum (Reception)

 Foundation Stage Children will progress through the school and experience a wide variety of relevant learning opportunities.

 The Early Years Curriculum outlines goals for children’s learning.
 These are referred to as ‘Early Learning’ goals.
 They emphasise early literacy, numeracy and the development of personal social skills.
 However it is widely recognised that young children do not learn in a neat compartmentalised way, but through integrated, overlapping and meaningful experiences.
 Children learn most effectively when they feel secure and valued and the curriculum aims to identify abilities in all children and to promote these to the full.
 The children are encouraged to explore their surroundings, to experiment and to make mistakes in a non-threatening environment.
 Learning through first hand experiences and experimentation makes the learning more meaningful to the children.
 As play and conversation are the main ways that young children learn about themselves and the world, we engage the children in activities that actively involve and interest them.

-The six areas of learning provide a foundation for later achievement and as a smooth transition into the National Curriculum in Year 1.
+The seven areas of learning provide a foundation for later achievement and as a smooth transition into the National Curriculum in Year 1.